akhilreddygujju/mac/README.md

 ## Contact

-For any questions or further information, please contact: Akhil Reddy Gujju.
+For any questions or further information, please contact: akhilreddy1607@gmail.com